Melkor333/Melkor333/README.md

 # Other fun stuff

 - [chess2brain](https://github.com/Melkor333/chess2brain) - The source for https://chess2brain.com
 - Get a part of [mattermost history](https://github.com/Melkor333/mattermost-history) based on a time range.
-Because Sometimes I want to know what happened in a specific time range.
+Because Sometimes I want to know what happened on a specific day .
 - Don't tell anyone but I've done some [nasty things](https://github.com/Melkor333/activedirectory_usercreator) as well.